-The Bank reported a profit after tax for the year of \$11,348,087 (2020: \$14,645,482), driven mainly by facilitation fee income for issuance facilities provided to NIP.
+The Bank reported a profit after tax for the year of \$15,541,667 (2021: \$11,348,087), driven mainly by facilitation fee income for issuance facilities provided to NIP.

-Coronavirus ("COVID-19") volatility led to a tightening of Nomura's own credit spreads, generating \$(172,938,277) (2020: gain of \$106,958,988) other comprehensive loss (net of tax) on the notes in issue.
+Driven by market volatility, particularly in Q4 post the Russia / Ukraine situation, Nomura's own credit Euro and USD spreads widened, generating \$89,655,847 (2021: loss of \$(172,938,277)) other comprehensive gain (net of tax) on the notes in issue.

-On 26 March, 2021, a U.S. client defaulted on margin calls made by one of the Nomura Group's U.S. subsidiaries,namely Nomura Global Financial Products Inc. ("NGFP"), in connection with prime brokerage transactions entered into with the client, which resulted in the Nomura Group incurring significant losses.
-This U.S. prime brokerage event has had no material impact on the Financial Performance of the Bank.
-Nomura have reviewed and are in the process of completing a number of actions to comprehensively review, revise and strengthen our risk management policies and procedures and the implementation thereof.
+On 26 March, 2021, a U.S. client defaulted on margin calls made by one of the Nomura Group's U.S. subsidiaries, namely Nomura Global Financial Products Inc. ("NGFP"), in connection with prime brokerage transactions entered into with the client, which resulted in the Nomura Group incurring significant losses.
+This U.S. Prime Brokerage event has had no material impact on the Financial Performance of the Bank however an extensive internal remediation and enhancement plan (The Risk Management Enhancement Plan "RMEP") has been initiated globally in order to identify specific issues which may have contributed to this loss and identify areas of improvement to strengthen global risk management.